chandanGP/Graph_clustring/README.md

 In this I implimeted two graph clustring algorithms, one is scpectral decomposition based normalised cut algorithm , another one is one iteration of phase one of louvain algorithm on facebook dataset.

 clustring result by Ncut method
-Cluster ID: 0     number of nodes: 346
+Cluster ID: 0 &nbsp;&nbsp;&nbsp;number of nodes: 346
-Cluster ID: 136   number of nodes: 753
+Cluster ID: 136 &nbsp;number of nodes: 753
-Cluster ID: 107   number of nodes: 969
+Cluster ID: 107 &nbsp;number of nodes: 969
-Cluster ID: 348   number of nodes: 368
+Cluster ID: 348 &nbsp;number of nodes: 368
-Cluster ID: 990   number of nodes: 788
+Cluster ID: 990 &nbsp;number of nodes: 788
-Cluster ID: 594   number of nodes: 61
+Cluster ID: 594 &nbsp;number of nodes: 61
-Cluster ID: 686   number of nodes: 208
+Cluster ID: 686 &nbsp;number of nodes: 208
-Cluster ID: 857   number of nodes: 546
+Cluster ID: 857 &nbsp;number of nodes: 546
 Total number of clusters: 8
 Final modularity: 0.7350774592609038
 Time taken for clustring: 110.45757603645325  (s)